-AMP aids in faster loading time of the pages, which is the primary aim of such pages.
-Reports suggest mobile users abandon a website that takes a long time to load – more than 3 seconds – hence businesses like to adopt AMP could help to drive mobile abandonment rates down and increase conversions.
+Reports suggest that mobile users abandon a website that takes a long time to load – more than 3 seconds – hence businesses like to adopt AMP that will help to reduce mobile abandonment rate and increase conversions.

 - Increases Mobile Ranking

-Although AMP has not established itself as an independent ranking factor, it can be judged with respect to its mobile friendliness and faster page load speed times.
-As AMP improves page loading times, it is evident that AMP pages will be rewarded with higher rankings than others.
+Although AMP has not established itself as an independent ranking factor, it can be judged concerning its mobile-friendliness and faster page load speed times.
+Site speed and conversion rate are strongly related.
+If the users on a fast-loading site are satisfied, they are more likely to subscribe to a list or buy a product.
+As AMP improves page loading speed, it is evident that AMP pages will be rewarded with higher rankings than others.